 Sydney Law School, Sydney

 The first law school established in Australia, Sydney Law School’s 150-year history is matched by its innovative approach to legal education.
-In 2011, Sydney Law School launched its new J.D. program, with an international focus unique among Australian law schools.
+The Law School’s new J.D. program, launched in 2011, has an international focus unique among Australian law schools.

 Course Offerings and Credits